Small permutation classes: Generalized Grid Classes

 and

-\begin{proposition} If the grid classes of each of its connected components are pwo then $\Grid(\M)$ is pwo. \end{proposition} \begin{proof} Label the connected components of $\M$ by $A_1,\dots,A_s$, viewing each $A_i$ as a subset of cells of $\M$.
-There is a canonical order preserving bijection between the poset of all $\M$-gridded permutations, ordered by $\le_g$, and the poset of tuples $(\pi^1,\dots,\pi^s)$ where each $\pi^i$ is an $\M^{A_i}$-gridded permutation, ordered by the product order $\le_g\times\cdots\times\le_g$.
+\begin{proposition} If the grid classes of each of its connected components are pwo then $\Grid(\M)$ is pwo. \end{proposition} \begin{proof} Suppose that $\M$ has $s$ connected components, described by the columns $X_1,\dots,X_s$ and rows $Y_1,\dots,Y_s$.
+Then there is a canonical order preserving bijection between the poset of all $\M$-gridded permutations, ordered by $\le_g$, and the poset of tuples $(\pi^1,\dots,\pi^s)$ where each $\pi^i$ is an $\M(X_i\times Y_i)$-gridded permutation, ordered by the product order $\le_g\times\cdots\times\le_g$.
 The proof is then completed by Proposition~\ref{product-pwo}. \end{proof}

 We need a bit more notation for the last proposition of the section.
 For an $\M$-gridded permutation $\pi$ and a subset $A=\{(j_1,k_1),\dots,(j_s,k_s)\}$ of cells of $\M$, we say that the (gridded) permutation formed by the entries of $\pi$ lying in the cells of $A$ is the {\it restriction of the gridded permutation $\pi$ to $A$\/}.
 (Note that different griddings of $\pi$ will tend to lead to different restrictions.)
-Furthermore, if $\C$ is a class, we say that {\it $C$s restriction to $A$\/} is the set of all restrictions of its members to $A$.
+Furthermore, if $\C$ is a class, we say that {\it the restriction of $\C$ to $A$\/} is the set of all restrictions of its members to $A$.
 Note that the restriction of a permutation class to a set of cells gives a set of gridded permutations which is closed downward under $\le_g$.

 \begin{proposition} Suppose that $\C$ is $\M$-griddable.
-The upper growth rate of $\C$ is the maximum of the upper growth rates of its restrictions to connected components of $\M$. \end{proposition} \begin{proof} Let $g_n$ denote the number of $\M$-gridded length $n$ permutation in $\C$, so the upper growth rate of $\C$ is equal to the upper growth rate of $g_n$ by Proposition~\ref{gridded-gr}.
-Now label the connected components of $\M$ by $A_1,\dots,A_s$, denote the restriction of $\C$ to $A_i$ by $\C^i$, and suppose that the greatest upper growth rate of any of these restrictions is $\gamma$.
+The upper growth rate of $\C$ is the maximum of the upper growth rates of its restrictions to connected components of $\M$. \end{proposition} \begin{proof} Let $g_n$ denote the number of $\M$-gridded permutations of length $n$ in $\C$, so the upper growth rate of $\C$ is equal to the upper growth rate of $g_n$ by Proposition~\ref{gridded-gr}.
+Suppose that $\M$ has $s$ connected components, described by the columns $X_1,\dots,X_s$ and rows $Y_1,\dots,Y_s$, denote the restriction of $\C$ to $\M(X_i\times Y_i)$ by $\C^i$, and suppose that the greatest upper growth rate of any of these restrictions is $\gamma$.
 It suffices to establish that the upper growth rate of $g_n$ is at most $\gamma$.